atgreen/green-orb/README.md

 This assumes `green-orb.yaml` is in the current directory.
 Use the `-c` flag to point it elsewhere.
 You can pass flags to your command without special separators; orb stops parsing at the first non-flag.

+### Environment Variables

+Green Orb automatically loads environment variables from a `.env` file in the current directory if present.
+This makes it easy to configure your application environment without exposing secrets in command lines or configuration files.

+- `.env` files are loaded automatically (no flag required)
+- Use `--skip-dotenv` to prevent loading `.env`
+- Use `--env myfile.env` to load additional environment files
+- Environment variables are available to both your observed process and orb's templates

 The config file tells `orb` what to watch for, and what to do.
 For instance, if it contains the following, you'll get an email every time